briansunter/graph/site/src/content/logseq/werner-herzog-rules-for-filmmaking.md

 Learn to read the inner essence of a landscape.

-Ignite the fire within and explore unkn territory.
+Ignite the fire within and explore unknown territory.

 Walk straight ahead, never detour.